America’s Password Habits: 2020

 |Common phrases (eg. “I love you”)||7%|

 |Name of site password is for||6%|

 How Long Are Passwords?

 Forty-five percent of Americans have passwords that are eight characters or less, and just 22 percent have long passwords of at least 12 characters.
 For the 16 percent of you that have short passwords of seven characters or less, please change it!

 According to our password strength checker, America’s most popular password of ‘123456’ would be cracked “Instantly” by a computer.
 Even a more complex 6-character password like 7*Yv/+ would only take a computer 17 seconds.

 More Americans (37 percent) rely on the old-fashioned “memory” than any other technique for storing passwords.
 Respondents may have thought password management apps were the best storage method, but very few actually use them.

 This one is a big no-no, sharing your personal passwords with other people.

 Protect Your Information

-To conduct this study, we collected responses from 1,012 respondents.
+To conduct this year’s study, we collected responses from more than 750 adults who use internet-based passwords.
+Click here to see last year’s study.
 Anyone who had at least one password in their lives was qualified to take the survey.
 Before respondents took the survey, they had to say they were comfortable answering questions about their password habits.